Heatblur-Simulations/f-4e-manual/src/systems/radar/air_to_ground.md

 Radar operation air-to-ground includes the AIR-GRD mode and RDR-PPI and MAP-PPI.

-AIR-GRD mode is used as a form of radar ranging for WRCS DT.
+AIR-GRD mode is used as a form of radar ranging for the WRCS Dive Toss mode.
 RDR-PPI and MAP-PPI are used for WRCS offset bomb and target find modes.

 ## Air-To-Ground Ranging